PramodBhupathi1/Sales_Dashboard_PowerBI/README.md

 # Content

 The file demonstrates usage of different dax queires, charts, usuage of AI Visual, adding new columns and much more.
+For detailed steps follow sales dashboard PDF